eovoc/eo-on-schema.org/README.md

 # eo-on-schema.org

-This repository was initiated by the ESA `EOVOC` project.
+This repository was initiated by [Spacebel](https://www.spacebel.com/) for the ESA `EOVOC` project.
 It aims to encourage the use of structured data with schema.org encoding for Earth Observation (EO) resources including collections, granules and services.

 ## Table of contents